pierrediedhiou/cybersecurity-journey/glossary.md

 a nine-step assessment model, and reporting with cleanup
 - **Intelligence Gathering** — The process of collecting passive and active information about a target before exploitation
+- **ICMP Address Mask Scan** — An Nmap host discovery technique using ICMP Address Mask requests (-PM) to find live hosts on a network
+- **ICMP Echo Scan** — An Nmap host discovery technique that sends ICMP echo requests (like ping) to find live hosts (-PE)
+- **ICMP Timestamp Scan** — An Nmap host discovery technique using ICMP Timestamp requests (-PP) to find live hosts, useful when echo requests are blocked
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and